maimbeeb/OnlineExam/README.md

 ![](wireframes/login.png)

-	The user will be redirected to Login Screen while visiting the site.
+	The user will be redirected to the Login Screen while visiting the site.
 	The user needs to enter their email and password to login to the Online Exam Registration System.
 	Login Screen is provied with "Register Here" and "Forgot Password ?" link for users.